MayaRosen/facebook-like-server/README.md

 In addition to this server, there are separate repositories in this GitHub for:

-  * The Web Application: A React-based frontend that delivers an intuitive user interface and allows seamless interaction with the platform.
+  * [The Web Application](https://github.com/MayaRosen/facebook-like-web): A React-based frontend that delivers an intuitive user interface and allows seamless interaction with the platform.
-  * The Android Application: A mobile app providing similar functionality for Android devices.
+  * [The Android Application](https://github.com/MayaRosen/facebook-like-android): A mobile app providing similar functionality for Android devices.

----

 ## **API Endpoints**